-The Mussulman Tat live in northwestern Iran, in the mountain valleys along the Azerbaijani border.
-They are part of three distinct religious communities that fall into a category known as "tats."
-The three groups include the Jewish Tat (known as "mountain Jews"), the Christian Tat, and the Muslim Tat.
-The Mussulman Tat are part of the Muslim Tat.
+Mussulman (Muslim) Tats live in northwestern Iran, in the mountain valleys along the Azerbaijani border.
+They are part of two distinct religious communities that fall into a category known as "tats."
+The two groups include the Jewish Tats (known as mountain Jews) and the Mussulman or Muslim Tats.

-Because the Muslim Tat do not have an alphabet for their language, they use Azeri (Azerbaijani) for their written and literary language.
-Depending on the area in which they live, the Tat speak other regional languages in addition to their own.
+Because the Muslim Tats do not have an alphabet for their language, they use Azeri (Azerbaijani) for their written and literary language.
+Depending on the area in which they live, the Tats speak other regional languages in addition to their own.
 There may be a Christian Tat dialect, but this cannot be confirmed.

-The Mussulman Tat still live in their rural ancestral villages among the mountains and valleys.
+Mussulman Tats still live in their rural ancestral villages among the mountains and valleys.
 The availability of well water determines the village location.
 Farmers living in the valleys raise wheat, barley, maize, and cattle.
 Those higher in the mountains raise sheep, bulls, and buffaloes.

 Although education is compulsory for children between the ages of six and eleven, many of the village classroom facilities are inadequate.
 Classes are segregated by sex, and the major emphasis is on religion and traditional values.

 Islam is the official state religion of Iran.
-Nearly all of the Mussulman Tat are Shi'a (Shi'ite) Muslim and a small percentage are Sunni (orthodox) Muslim.
+Nearly all Mussulman Tats are Shi'a (Shi'ite) Muslim and a small percentage are Sunni (orthodox) Muslim.
 Islam is a major world religion that is based on the teachings of Mohammed, the prophet.
 The Koran, or holy book of Islam, was said to have been given to Mohammed by the angel Gabriel.

-The Mussulman Tat adhere to the five essential "pillars" or duties in Islam: (1) A Muslim must affirm that "there is no god but Allah and Mohammed is his prophet."
+Mussulman Tats adhere to the five essential "pillars" or duties in Islam: (1) A Muslim must affirm that "there is no god but Allah and Mohammed is his prophet."
 (2) Five times a day he must pray while facing Mecca.
-(3) He must give alms generously.
+(3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to make at least one pilgrimage to Mecca in his lifetime.